amethyst/rustrogueliketutorial/book/src/chapter_16.md

     map.tiles[idx] == TileType::Wall && map.revealed_tiles[idx]
 }
 ```
-It simply checks to see if a tile is revealed, and if it is a wall - if both are true, it returns true - otherwise it returns false.
+It simply checks to see if a tile is revealed and if it is a wall.
+If both are true, it returns true - otherwise it returns false.

 If you `cargo run` the project now, you get a nicer looking set of walls: